Gesturefy is a Firefox extension with which you can execute gesture commands with your mouse.

 In conclusion

-Gesturefy is an open source code add-on for Firefox.
+Gesturefy is an open source add-on for Firefox.
 The extension provides a very aesthetic way of browsing web pages and with it you don't have to move the mouse to the tab bar every time you want to switch, close, open tabs.
 Especially those who use gestures to navigate on a mobile phone will find this plugin very familiar.